m-cat/safe_client_libs-wiki/Home.md

 This is the official public knowledge base for Client Libs.
 Please use the sidebar to navigate around.

+## Introduction

+Please see [Introduction to Client Libs](./Introduction-to-Client-Libs) for a high-level description of the project.

 ## Crate graph

 This is how all the pieces of the MaidSafe backend stack fit together.
 Each arrow points from a crate to one of its dependencies.